Options for write_term

 as abbreviation foroption_name(true)

-Proposed additional options
+Recommended additional options (by topic)

 Whole term layout

-(SP,SWI,ECL,GP,Ciao,XSB)
+max_depth(N) (SP,SWI,ECL,GP,Ciao,XSB)

 If MaxDepth is a positive integer, print the term only up to a maximum nesting depth of MaxDepth, and represent more deeply nested subterms as...